Why choose a strong CBD oil?

-Cannabidiol, or CBD, is a compound that naturally promotes wellness through its effects on the endocannabinoid system, which helps us regulate many important bodily functions.
+Cannabidiol, or CBD oil, is a compound that naturally promotes wellness through its effects on the endocannabinoid system, which helps us regulate many important bodily functions.
 When CBD enters the blood stream, it interacts indirectly with our internal cannabinoid receptors to promote balance from within.
-Ingesting CBD oil or applying it sublingually (underneath the tongue) can offer many wellness benefits, including:
+Ingesting CBD oil or applying it sublingually (underneath the tongue) may offer many wellness benefits, including:

-- Alleviation from pain and inflammation—many studies have shown that CBD has anti-inflammatory and analgesic effects that can reduce pain for a variety of conditions, like injuries, autoimmune disorders, and chronic pain.
+- Alleviation from pain and inflammation—some studies have shown that CBD has anti-inflammatory and analgesic effects that can reduce pain for a variety of conditions, like injuries, autoimmune disorders, and chronic pain.